ourlifeloop/marketing/src/cms/training-faqs/how-do-i-invite-family-and-friends-of-a-resident.md

 ---
 question: How do I invite family and friends of a resident?
 answer: >-
-  On the left-hand side, click on the 'Residents' button.
+  On the left-hand side, click on the "Residents" tab.
 Find the resident you would like to add a connection to.
 While remaining in the resident list, select the third 'quick action' icon.
 Type the connections email in the box that appears.
 The family will receive an email and complete registration.
 You